eladh11/AmazonSeleniumTest/README.md

 6. Select Random Product from that List and added Product to cart.
 7. Asserts:
 - Verify cart contains 0 Products in the begining of test.
-- Verify the title of the selected Product match to at least one title from the returned Products list.
+- Verify the title of the selected Product match to the title we excpected.
 - Verify the price on cart is bigger than 0.
 - Verify cart contains 1 Product in the end of test.